Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 |Can Edit Task Configuration|No|No|Yes|

 ### Role User Association & Task Assignment Controls
-TODO: ... possibly look to get rid of assignment roles altogether, as they only add an additional layer of complexity for customers to wrap their heads around.
-We currently have no task options or membership role definable for roles (unlike assignment groups), so something needs to evolve/change (hopefully simplify here)
+TODO: ... confusing area of the product currently, possibly look to get rid of assignment roles altogether, as they only add an additional layer of complexity for customers to wrap their heads around.
+We currently have no task options or membership role definable for roles (unlike assignment groups), so something needs to evolve/change (hopefully simplify here)..??

-## Defining Your Task Assignment Strategy
+## Defining Your Task Assignment Architecture
-An essential aspect of defining your task assignment strategy is setting up an appropriate [Organizational & Team Structure](/esp-fundamentals/core-capabilities/organization-and-teams).
+An essential aspect of defining your task assignment architecture is setting up an appropriate [Organizational & Team Structure](/esp-fundamentals/core-capabilities/organization-and-teams).
 A strong correlation exists between lines of responsibility and the way you define your organizational structure, particularly in relation to assignment teams.
+If you are deploying a specific application, there may well be special consideration needed for thw way in which the Org Structure needs to be defined.
+In this case, you should refer to documentation for that application to better understand how the [Organizational & Team Structure](/esp-fundamentals/core-capabilities/organization-and-teams) will impact the way the application operates.

-Here are some tips for creating your task assignment strategy:
+Here are some general tips in relation to task assignments for creating your task assignment architecture:

 1. __Define clear roles and responsibilities__: Ensure that each team member has a well-defined role and set of responsibilities within their assignment team.
 This will help avoid confusion and ensure that tasks are assigned to the most suitable individuals.
-2. __Align your organizational structure with your assignment strategy__: Your organizational structure should reflect the needs of your assignment strategy.
+2. __Align your organizational structure with your assignment strategy__: Your organizational structure should reflect the needs of your assignment architecture.
 Make sure that your teams are organized in a way that supports efficient task assignment and delegation.
 3. __Create flexible assignment options__: Allow for some flexibility in task assignment to accommodate variations in team members' availability, expertise, and workload.
 This can help ensure tasks are completed efficiently and on time, even in the face of unforeseen circumstances.
 4. __Establish a clear escalation path__: In the event that a task cannot be completed by the assigned individual or team, have a well-defined escalation path in place to address any bottlenecks or issues that may arise.
-5. __Monitor and review__: Regularly monitor and review your task assignment strategy to identify areas for improvement and optimize task allocation.
+5. __Monitor and review__: Regularly monitor and review your task assignment architecture to identify areas for improvement and optimize task allocation.
 This can help you maintain a high level of efficiency and effectiveness in your workflows.
 6. __Communication and collaboration__: Encourage open communication and collaboration among team members to ensure that tasks are assigned and completed effectively.
 This can also help to foster a more positive and productive working environment.
 7. __Simple is always best__: When implementing a new system, it's easy to be drawn into addressing every edge case, resulting in added complexity.
 Our recommendation is to maintain simplicity whenever possible.
 Remember that your organization's structure is not static and will evolve over time.
 A simpler implementation will be easier to adapt to future changes, ensuring a more efficient and flexible system.

-By following these guidelines, you can create a task assignment strategy for your organization that is efficient, effective, and aligned with your organizational structure and goals.
+By following these guidelines, you can create a task assignment architecture for your organization that is efficient, effective, and properly aligned with your organizational structure.